devforth/adminforth/adminforth/documentation/docs/tutorial/07-Plugins/11-oauth.md

 This field will be automatically filled with the name that the provider returns, if this field was empty.

 > ☝️Not all providers return full name or even if they do, there is no guarantee that they will be correct

+> Google Adapter: returns fullName, but if there is no last name - it will return only first name

+>Facebook: returns fullName

+>Github: returns name or fullName (depends of what user added in name field)

+>Keycloak: returns fullName

+>Microsoft: returns fullName

+>Twitch: return only users display name